 - Litigate the case with the goal of going to trial and obtaining a winning verdict or reaching a favorable settlement before trial

-Given that mass tort litigation involves so many injured plaintiffs, the entire process from the time an injured person contacts a pharmaceutical lawyer or drug injury attorney to the time the injured person receives compensation (if the case is successful) can take a long time.
+Given that mass tort litigation involves so many injured plaintiffs, the entire process from the time an injured person contacts a pharmaceutical lawyer to the time the injured person receives compensation (if the case is successful) can take a long time.
 Injured plaintiffs should be prepared to wait well over one or two years, but the long wait is worth it to truly hold Big Pharma accountable.